dgaydukov/bullish-take-home-test/README.md

 ### Features
 * universal exception handling with spring aspects
+* unique exception for each exception cases (help quickly identify the issue without going deep into exception message)

 ### Tests
 There are 2 types of tests here:
-* unit tests - where we test code of each class separately, using mocks if our class depends upon other classes
+* unit tests - where we test code of each class separately, using mocks if our class depends upon other classes (you mostly use mocks here to imitate dependency access).
-* integration tests - were we basically launch whole application, load spring context and test it as it is fully running There are 3 main components in this app:
+* integration tests - were we basically launch whole application, load spring context and test it as it is fully running (no mocks here only real objects, cause in background whole app is running).
+There are 3 main components in this app:
 * controllers - tested as part of integration tests
 * services - tested with unit test for each service method